learn-co-curriculum/dsc-bias-variance-trade-off/README.md

 <img src="./images/new_bias_variance.png" alt="Drawing" width="500">

 - The bias arises when wrong assumptions are made when training a model.
 For example, an interaction effect is missed, or we didn't catch a certain polynomial relationship.
-Because of this, our algorithm to miss the relevant relations between predictors and target variable.
+Because of this, our algorithm to miss the relevant relations between predictors and the target variable.
 Note how this is similar to underfitting!

 - The variance arises  when a model is too sensitive to small fluctuations in the training set.
 When variance is high, random noise in the training data is modeled, rather than the intended outputs.
 This is overfitting!

 The balance between bias and variance is a trade-off.
 We can reduce the variance but then there is a risk of running a bigger bias, and vice versa.
 Bias is usually associated with low model complexity, variance with high model complexity.
-There is generally a "sweet spot" in between, compromising between bias and variance.
+There is generally a "sweet spot" in-between, compromising between bias and variance.
 Read the additional resource below for more insights!

 ## Additional resources